impiza/Vault/README.md

 Step One
 ========
-Create folder in your Desktop just giving a a space as name then change its icon to invisible ! for that do following steps download invisible.icns to your mac then right click invisible folder which named " " and select Get info. then drag dowloaded invisible.icns to folder icon of " " folder
+Create folder in your Desktop(for default) or to a specific file path. create a folder in that Volume you want just giving a space as name then change its icon to invisible ! for that do following steps download invisible.icns to your mac then right click invisible folder which named " " and select Get info. then drag dowloaded invisible.icns to folder icon of " " folder